adam-r-kowalski/atom/README.md

 mantis source.mantis --wat
 ```

+Look at the code in the `examples` folder for inspiration.
+This compiler is a work in progress so expect bugs and incomplete features.
+You should NOT be using this in production yet.
+However, code in the examples folder should compile and run.

 ### Your first Mantis program

 Mantis has a straightforward syntax that is easy to read and write.
 Here is a simple Mantis program that defines a function to calculate the square of a number: